ricardodpcosta/ricardodpcosta.github.io/fvlib.md

 <p style="margin-bottom:1cm;"></p>

 The discretisation methods implemented in the FVLib code are highly accurate in space and time, effectively achieving up to the eighth-order of convergence.
-Comprehensive benchmarking proves that high-order accurate schemes benefit from a <span style="color:blue">_better trade-off between accuracy and efficiency_</span> than the counterpart lower-order accurate ones.
+Comprehensive benchmarking proves that high-order accurate schemes benefit from a **better trade-off between accuracy and efficiency** than the counterpart lower-order accurate ones.
 This property can be exploited in different ways:

-- **Improved accuracy**: for the same discrete geometrical representation level (number of degrees of freedom), high-order accurate schemes provide <span style="color:blue">_significantly more accurate solutions_</span> than those obtained with the traditional first- and second-order accurate schemes.
+- **Improved accuracy**: for the same discrete geometrical representation level (number of degrees of freedom), high-order accurate schemes provide **significantly more accurate solutions** than those obtained with the traditional first- and second-order accurate schemes.

-- **Enhanced performance**: for the same approximate solution accuracy level, high-order accurate schemes provide <span style="color:blue">_significantly more efficient computations_</span> (execution time) than those of the traditional first- and second-order accurate schemes.
+- **Enhanced performance**: for the same approximate solution accuracy level, high-order accurate schemes provide **significantly more efficient computations** (execution time) than those of the traditional first- and second-order accurate schemes.

-- **Resource-use efficiency**: for the same approximate solution accuracy level, high-order accurate schemes consume <span style="color:blue">_significantly less resources_</span> (power and memory) than those of the traditional first- and second-order accurate schemes.
+- **Resource-use efficiency**: for the same approximate solution accuracy level, high-order accurate schemes consume **significantly less resources** (power and memory) than those of the traditional first- and second-order accurate schemes.

 <p style="margin-bottom:1cm;"></p>